tttppp/ragl/rules.md

 3.3.1 In case match opponent is not responding or otherwise ignores the proper match scheduling, the player should inform officials of a Failed contact.
 Reporting a Failed contact notice protects a player that has filed such notice from receiving a strike for an unreported match.

-3.3.2 Players caught dodging or scheduling matches at inappropriate times for their benefit will punished.
+3.3.2 Players caught dodging or scheduling matches at inappropriate times for their benefit will be punished.
 Punishments include but are not limited to: warnings, strikes, season forfeits, and permanent banning from RAGL.

 3.3.3 The player has to notify both officials and the opponent, preferably in the dedicated Discord channel.
 Any info regarding the contact failure should be present in the notice for officials to resolve the matter.

 3.3.4 Failed contact notices must be sent ASAP, leaving a failed contact notice attempt till after the season is concluded will mean it will not be addressed; matches will be noted as a strike.

 3.3.5 Failure to respond entirely will result in a 0-2 loss and a strike.

+3.3.6 Any strikes awarded will be published on Discord.

 ## 3.4 Season Forfeit